-RACHAEL HOYLE BRADWELL CITY DWELLER COLUMNIST PICKS A FEW OF THE COUNTLESS WOMEN THAT HAVE HELPED SHAPE THE WORLD
+RACHAEL HOYLE BRADWELL LEEDS CITY MAGAZINE COLUMNIST PICKS A FEW OF THE COUNTLESS WOMEN THAT HAVE HELPED SHAPE THE WORLD

 As a busy store manager for a women’s fashion retailer and devoted mummy to the beautiful Sasha (doggie), I like to spend my spare time sticking my nose where it don’t belong, an irrepressible nosey parker in everyone’s business.
 A food fanatic, I had the good sense to marry a wonderful caterer, so my future is looking decidedly on the wrong side of cuddly.
 When not balancing work, eating, and keeping my wife happy, you’ll find me enjoying a cider at Queen’s Court.